Health and Wellbeing

 For Older People

-The Oregon Department of Veterans’ Affairs has developed a new online tool to help guide veterans and their families in recovery in the wake of the economic crisis caused by COVID-19 and to inform them of any changes to their earned benefits.
-The Veteran Resource Navigator tool includes resources that are organized by topic, including Economic, Health, Education, Housing and Food, and other resources.
+- Veteran Resource Navigator : The Oregon Department of Veterans’ Affairs has developed an online tool to help guide veterans and their families in recovery in the wake of the economic crisis caused by COVID-19 and to inform them of any changes to their earned benefits.
+The tool includes resources that are organized by topic, including Economic, Health, Education, Housing and Food, and other resources.
 Veterans can also access additional assistance by calling an ODVA Veteran Resource Navigator at 800-692-9666.

 Taking care of your emotional health and wellbeing is important right now.
 With constant news updates, we understand how easy it is to become anxious and stressed, and while it’s important to remain informed, persistent checking of the news and social media coupled with physical distancing can affect you deeply.